aaroncthompson/discordstuffv2/README.md

 **DISCLAIMER**: This is a random repository from some guy with code that may or may not do what that guy claims it does.
 It would be extremely foolish to hand out the permissions that bots running this code would require.

 ## Required permissions
-WIP, but I can tell you it sure as heck doesn't need Administrator.
+WIP as I'm still figuring out exactly how fine-tuned Discord permissions can get, but I can tell you it sure as heck doesn't need Administrator.
+I'll throw in a OAuth2 URL for convenience.

 ## What this code does
 When users create an Event in Discord, a Discord bot running this code will automatically do the following: